 You can watch the sea turtles here.

-We need Roosters and if we aren’t a rooster, we need to find a rooster and one who is open to allowing our gifts and talents, positions even, to be used to help edify the body—His Body.
-Even those priest in charge of carrying the ashes out of the camp were important.
+We need Roosters, and if we aren’t a rooster, we need to find a rooster, and one who is open to allowing our gifts and talents, positions even, to help edify the body—His Body.
+Even those priests in charge of carrying the ashes out of the camp were important.
 No gift is too big or too small.
 Where are the Elders?
 Where are the prophets?
 Where are those who have eyes and ears, gifts of healing the brokenhearted, gifts of interpreting the Torah in other languages?
-Carefully study a coop and you will soon find that all the hens have jobs to do, and some who are not roosters can even cock a doodle doo as well as ole Honkey!
+Carefully study a coop, and you will soon find that all the hens have jobs to do, and some who are not roosters can even cock a doodle doo as well as ole Honkey!